 Influencer Marketing for Mobile Games: Floppy Bird Example

 We created a game called Floppy Bird.
 It’s a hyper-casual game, meaning it’s simple to play but highly addictive and relatively difficult to beat.
-Below is the game’s design.
+If you're interested how to market hyper-casual games in general, check out this article here.

 1. Define the target audience